Chinese people in Korea: Terminology

+Overview

+According to Niigata Sangyo University Professor Jin Guanlin, "It can be said that from the end of the Chinese Warring States period to the Northern and Southern Dynasties, many Chinese moved to Manchuria and the Korean peninsula, blended among the indigenous people, and over time forgot about their Chinese origins."
+Many scholars came from China during the Western and Eastern Jin, Northern and Southern dynasties, Sui, and Tang periods.
+Large-scale immigration from China diminished greatly during the Later Silla period, but resumed during the Goryeo period by people escaping turmoil in China.
+Many northern Chinese fled to Korea during the transition period between Yuan and Ming.
+There was little immigration from China during the first half of the Joseon period, but many Han Chinese settled in Korea during the Imjin War as well as during the fall of Ming.
+Many scholars came from the Ming to escape the Qing during the 17th century.

+History

 Early history

-According to a journal article by Korean geneticists Wook Kim and Han Jun Jin, Korean people have detectable amounts of Han Chinese paternal ancestry.
-China's Y haplogroup O-M175 and its subclades are also found among 75% of Koreans.
-In central China around the Yangze river rice cultivation developed and by 1000 BC came to the entire Korean Peninsula according to archaeological remains which may have bought Chinese haplogroups.
-In Historical recorded times, during China's Warring States era the kingdom of Gojoseon in Korea became a refuge for many fleeing Han Chinese.
-China was filled with Han Chinese as eastward and southward migration according in 476-221 BC in the Warring states period in mainland China and 4,000 years ago the Yangtze river received Chinese migrants from the northern Yellow river.
-China's yellow river region near south Shanxi province and Henan is the origin of the 47z-Y2 mutation on the O-SRY+465 which is found in a massive amount in Koreans.
-Japanese and Koreans also possess the SRY+465-T mutation.
-Meanwhile the Siberian and Mongolian origin C-RPS4Y711 Y haplogroup is found in 15% of Koreans.
-Japanese have 6% and Koreans have 11% of the Altaic origin C2 (M217) Y haplogroup which indicates that if Japanese and Koreans are Altaic, the Altaic languages did not spread via paternal descent in Japan and Korea.

-Jizi came to Korea during the Shang dynasty and established Gija Joseon and Wiman of Gojoseon came from Han dynasty China and established Wiman Joseon.
+According to traditional Korean historiography of the Samguk Sagi, the mythical Chinese sage Jizi came to Korea during the Shang dynasty and established the semi-legendary Gija Joseon in the 11th century BCE.
+Later in the 3rd century BCE, Wiman of Gojoseon from the state of Yan fled to Korea after he was defeated by forces from the Han Dynasty after he rebelled against the Han dynasty.
+Wiman later overthrew Jun of Gojoseon and established Wiman Joseon.

 Chinese colonists settled in the Four Commanderies of Han after the Han dynasty conquered Wiman Joseon, especially in Lelang Commandery.
 Ethnic Han colonies peasants were set up at Lelang.

 Other minority ethnicities from China such as the Xianbei, Khitan, and Jurchen also migrated into the Korean peninsula.

 Fleeing from the Mongols, in 1216 the Khitans invaded Goryeo and defeated the Korean armies multiple times, even reaching the gates of the capital and raiding deep into the south, but were defeated by Korean General Kim Chwi-ryeo who pushed them back north to Pyongan, where the remaining Khitans were finished off by allied Mongol-Goryeo forces in 1219.
 These Khitans are possibly the origin of the Baekjeong.

 Xianbei descendants among the Korean population carry surnames such as Mo (Korean: 모; 慕), Seok Sŏk Sek (석; 石), Won Wŏn (원; 元), Dokgo (獨孤).

 One of Mencius' descendants moved to Korea and founded the Sinchang Maeng clan.
 A Chinese descended from a student of Confucius founded the Muncheon Gong clan and Gimpo Gong clan in Korea.